-You must complete box 39 when claiming a quota made available through the presentation of an appropriate CAP quota licence.
-The licence and any other documentation required to support your application must be declared in box 44.
+You must complete box 39 when claiming a quota.
+For CAP licence quotas, the licence and any other documentation required to support your application must be declared in box 44.

 Enter codes for deferment of payment at importation in box 48 and for the identification of warehouses in box 49.

-Once you have completed the SAD make sure that you have completed all the necessary boxes.
+Once you’ve completed the SAD make sure that you’ve completed all the necessary boxes.
 All details should be legible and, in manual SAD declarations, you must initial corrections.
 Always check these key points:

-- For VAT, check you have applied the correct - ie standard, reduced, or zero - rate.
+- for VAT, check you’ve applied the correct - for example standard, reduced, or zero rate

 Where to go for help and how to resolve disputes